Business/Career

 Written by Omolola Akinyemi

-It is a fantastic plan to work towards owning your own landed properties in Nigeria (and perhaps elsewhere).
-And one vehicle that can empower you to do so is taking a mortgage.
-Since real estate value is typically in millions and billions which may not be available in bulk, getting a mortgage simplifies the task.
+It is a fantastic plan to work towards owning your own landed properties in Nigeria (and perhaps beyond).
+And one vehicle that can empower you to do so is to take a mortgage.
+Indeed, Nigerian banks give mortgages to deserving and aspiring property owners.
+Real estate value is typically in millions and billions (which may not be available in bulk).
+Thus getting a mortgage simplifies the task.

-Also Read- Savings vs Investment: The Wise Choice
+Also Read- Savings versus Investment: The Wise Choice

 What is a Mortgage?

-A mortgage is a loan offered by a lender in order to buy or maintain a landed property, the property itself serving as the collateral.
-While the borrower pays back the loan with the interest on it, he/she cedes the ownership or title over that property to the lender.
+A mortgage is a loan offered by a lender in order to buy or maintain a landed property.
+Nigerian banks give mortgages with the condition that the property itself would serve as the collateral.
+While that borrower is still paying back the loan, he/she cedes the ownership or title over that property to the lender.
 You may call it a ‘transfer of ownership of the property’ to the lender.
 Thus, the borrower takes full ownership of the property only when he/she fully pays the mortgage.

 Another form of mortgage allows a borrower to take a loan for other purposes, with his/her existing house or land as collateral.
-And so he/she reclaims ownership of the property when the loan and interest on it is fully paid.
+Thus the borrower reclaims ownership of the property when the loan (and interest on it) is fully paid.

 A borrower (or mortgagor) pays the mortgage at regular intervals (especially monthly) over an agreed period of time.
 It is often spread across several years.
 Should the borrower default in paying back that debt as expected, the lender reserves the right to take possession of that property.